 - feeling exhausted and unable to perform basic tasks

-- losing motivation in many aspects of your life, including your work and friendships
+- losing motivation in many aspects of your life, including your work, hobbies or relationships

 - feeling unable to focus or concentrate on tasks